Dunn scores 16, Temple defeats No. 1 Houston 56-55

 BIG PICTURE

-Houston: With the game tied at the half at 30 apiece, it marked the first time this season the Cougars have not led at the half. .
-Sampson was issued a technical foul in the second half for arguing a foul call. .
-Houston outrebounded Temple 39-33.
+Houston: With the game tied at the half at 30 apiece, it marked the first time this season the Cougars have not led at the half. … Coach Kelvin Sampson was issued a technical foul in the second half for arguing a foul call. … Houston outrebounded Temple 39-33.

 ASTROS IN THE HOUSE